 If you use LegalZoom to start a business, you can expect to start by choosing your state and what entity you want to form.

 Then, you’ll get started by typing in your desired business name.
 After that, you can expect to enter additional information about your business, such as who will manage it, who the members are, and more.

 With over two million businesses formed, LegalZoom has thousands of reviews.
-And those reviews are quite mixed; you’ll find lots of 1-star critiques and 5-star praises alike.
+And those reviews are mostly positive, with a much smaller volume of negative feedback mixed in.